atanunu/PSSP-Project/notification/notification-multiple-recipient.md

 // Last updated: 2025-02-06
 //
 // This controller handles sending notifications to multiple recipients.
-// Recipients can be provided as a comma-separated string.
+// Recipients should be provided as a comma-separated string.
+// This controller now supports SMS, Email, and Push notifications.

 namespace App\Http\Controllers;